 Most likely the tire doesn’t meet the vehicle manufacturer’s minimum load/speed rating.
 This is important because it determines whether the tire can handle the weight, and the potential top speed, of your vehicle.

-We can offer free, fast delivery to TireBuyer installers because we use our own fleet of TireBuyer trucks.
+We can offer free, fast delivery because we use our own fleet of TireBuyer trucks.
 Our trucks deliver right from our local warehouse to the installer in just 1-2 days.
+It may take a little longer to get to your home.

 It depends on the time of your order, but most of our orders are processed and shipped out within 24 business hours.